 TQ | “TruthQuest,” a literature-based history study |

-TUAC | (1) “To Train Up A Child,” written by Michael Pearl, published by Church at Cane Creek / No Greater Joy Ministries
+TUAC | (1) “To Train Up A Child,” written by Michael Pearl, published by Church at Cane Creek / No Greater Joy Ministries (2) “Home School Train Up a Child,” a mail list unrelated to the book above; use HSTUAC to be clear; may be defunct |

-TWSS | “Teaching Writing: Structure & Style,” a teacher instruction course published by the Institute for Excellence in Writing. |
+TWSS | “Teaching Writing: Structure & Style,” a teacher instruction course published by the Institute for Excellence in Writing |

 US | “unit studies” |

-USB | “Usborne,” a publisher; |
+USB | “Usborne,” a publisher |

-VP | “Veritas Press“ |
+VP | “Veritas Press,” a Christian Classical publisher and academy |

-W&M | “William and Mary” curriculum targeted to the gifted K-12 student; developed by the “Center for Gifted Education” at the College of William and Mary. |
+W&M | “William and Mary” curriculum targeted to the gifted K-12 student; developed by the “Center for Gifted Education” at the College of William and Mary |

-WEM, TWEM | “The Well-Educated Mind,” written by Susan Wise Bauer, published by Peace Hill Press |
+WEM, TWEM | “The Well-Educated Mind,” a guide to classical education for adults by Susan Wise Bauer, published by Well-Trained Mind Press |

 WP | “Winter Promise,” a history curriculum based on “literature, activities, and memories” |